GuanhuiGuan/cpp-ray-tracer/README.md

 - lerp: linear interpolation, blend = (1-a)*start + a*end
 - vector dot product: a • b = |a|*|b|*cos(t), graphically |a| * (the projection of b on a)
 - vector cross product: a X b = |a|*|b|*sin(t)*n, n follows the right hand rule (a=index finger, b=middle finger, n=thumb)
+    - cross product of itself yields 0, b/c sin(0) == 0
+    - to resolve equation with cross products on both sides, dot product another vector on both sides
+    - a X b = -b X a
 - radians & degrees: rad = deg * pi / 180 (arc length of unit circle)
 ### V1
 #### Render Output